How to Get Smooth Skin: Top Dermatologist Recommendations

 Cleansers, exfoliators, and detox masks are all things needed to get clean skin, but even your cleansers have to address the major skin needs to keep the acid mantle intact so that it can do its job.

 Only use products with acne treatments in them when acne is present and do your due diligence to keep it hydrated after.

 Keep Skin Hydrated and Nourished

 All skin types need to be moisturized and nourished after cleansing.
-When the skin dries, the water molecules evaporate on skin.
-You need to lock-in that moisture.
+When the skin dries, the water molecules evaporate on the skin.
+You need to lock in that moisture.